- Financials – including future remuneration from existing business

 The financial services industry has certainly experienced high levels of consolidatory activity over the past few years.
-There are many reasons an advice firm would consider a merger and acquisition strategy and with factors such as increased price pressure and upcoming regulation such as MiFID II, we don’t see activity letting up any time soon.
+There are many reasons an advice firm would consider a merger and acquisition strategy and with factors such as increased price pressure, or challenges regarding regulation, we don’t see activity letting up any time soon.

 This is especially the case for advisers who might be looking to exit the industry.
 When you look at the average age of an adviser the world over, the possibility of being acquired represents an attractive route to retirement.

 Whatever the reason you want to sell your firm, one thing is clear.
 You have to present it as an attractive purchase opportunity, that an acquirer can quickly recognise and see the long-term value.

 Recent activity in the market has been led by large advice networks and product providers acquiring smaller firms to achieve greater scale and assets under management.
 Those large advisory businesses that are openly operating in this space are likely to be approached by adviser firms who are looking to be acquired.